sameersdeshpande/linkedin-post-generator/README.md

 1. Stage 2: Now use topic, language and length to generate a new post.
 Some of the past posts related to that specific topic, language and length will be used for few shot learning to guide the LLM about the writing style etc.

 ## Set-up
 1. To get started we first need to get an API_KEY from here: https://console.groq.com/keys.
-Inside `.env` update the value of `GROQ_API_KEY` with the API_KEY you created.
+Inside `.env` update the value of `GROQ_API_KEY` with the API_KEY you created from groq cloud.
+I have used llama-3.3-70b-versatile model.
+You can change the model as needed and declare it in llm_helper file.
 2. To get started, first install the dependencies using:
     ```commandline
      pip install -r requirements.txt